ssllabs/ssllabs-scan/ssllabs-api-docs.md

    * bit 1 (not implemented) is set if the implementation is faulty
    * bit 2 is set if the server is intolerant to the extension
 * **ocspStapling** - true if OCSP stapling is deployed on the server
+* **staplingRevocationStatus** - same as Cert.revocationStatus, but for the stapled OCSP response.
+* **staplingRevocationErrorMessage** - description of the problem with the stapled OCSP response, if any.
 * **sniRequired** - if SNI support is required to access the web site.
 * **httpStatusCode** - status code of the final HTTP response seen.
 When submitting HTTP requests, redirections are followed, but only if they lead to the same hostname.
 If this field is not available, that means the HTTP request failed.
 * **httpForwarding** - available on a server that responded with a redirection to some other hostname.